evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/talking-didcomm.md

   <https://api-trust.trace/http-transport>

-Please keep in mind, that only encrypted messages are allowed (besides for did exchange requests).
+Please keep in mind, that only encrypted messages are allowed (besides for DID exchange requests).

 # How to send a message

-When you have done a [did exchange](https://github.com/hyperledger/aries-rfcs/tree/master/features/0023-did-exchange) exchange with a did managed on TRUST&TRACE, you can use the [DIDComm library](https://github.com/decentralized-identity/DIDComm-js) to pack a message for sending:
+When you have done a [DID exchange](https://github.com/hyperledger/aries-rfcs/tree/master/features/0023-did-exchange) exchange with a DID managed on TRUST&TRACE, you can use the [DIDComm library](https://github.com/decentralized-identity/DIDComm-js) to pack a message for sending:

 ```js
   const didcomm = new DIDComm();